Local author featured in family night series

 She later went to work with Tommy Nelson as an editor.
 She said that shortly after she landed the job, the company was forced to lay people off, and she was cut.
 She lost what she referred to as her “dream job”.
 Tommy Nelson asked her to stay and work there as a freelance writer, which she admitted she knew nothing about at the time.

-“One day we were in a meeting and they said we need to adapt this book, The Traveller’s Gift, into a teen book and I volunteered to do it!” said Parker.
+“One day we were in a meeting and they said we need to adapt this book, The Traveller’s Gift, into a teen book and I volunteered to do it.” said Parker.

 That was her first book with her name on the title page.
-Although, the “Night, Night” series is what essentially started her career as a children’s author.
+Although, the “Night Night” series is what essentially started her career as a children’s author.

-“The Night, Night series started when I was trying to get my 3 year old, redhead to sleep.
+“The Night Night series started when I was trying to get my 3 year old, redhead to sleep.
 He was wiggling around like he always was and I looked out the window and I said shh, the trees are sleeping and he stopped,” said Parker.

 She wrote it all down that night and took the draft in to Tommy Nelson the next day.